PathGandhi/node-weather-website/README.md

 # node-weather-website
-This is the simple weather app for the practice to just learn new things on nodejs
+This is the simple weather website in nodejs using the express framework